Kingdom Animalia, Phylum Gnathifera

 Keratella also have no foot or toes, but the lorica is divided into several facets rather than striated.
 They often have attached eggs and some have one or two posterior spines.

-Greek lophos, crest, charis, favour
+Greek lophos, crest, charis, grace

 Lophocharis have an oval to rhombus-shaped lorica with a thin raised crest along the back.
 The foot emerges behind the end, with 3 marked rings and short toes.